 Sarah DAVIS.

-May 10, 1786; RUSSELL County, Virginia, Law Order Book One, Page 4: John VAN BEBBER is appointed Lieutenant of the RUSSELL County Militia.
+May 10, 1786; RUSSELL County, Virginia, Law Order Book One,

 NOTE: This is John VAN BEBBER, the younger brother of